 Black Sun's protagonists start as as enemies.
 In fact, Leonard is the prisoner of Jamal, a trope that many publishers and readers shy from.
 I find it at least more honest than some frenemy arrangements, in which the "hostage"-taking is purely emotional (one member of the couple feels indebted to the other).

 However, this type of frenemy relationship works best in historical romances.
-I admit to finding the current trend of modern-day protagonists in relationships with serial killing sociopaths to be a tad nihilistic.
+The current trend of plots where modern-day protagonists form relationships with sociopaths, I admittedly find a tad nihilistic.

 I prefer my frenemies to be rooted not in emotional enthrallment but in personality differences.
-Leonard and Jamal are complementary.
-In a far more modern setting, so are Minato and Shizuma from Therapy Game Restart.
+Leonard and Jamal are different but complementary.
+In a more modern setting, so are Minato and Shizuma from Therapy Game Restart.

 ![]() |